emqx/neuron-docs/en_US/getting-started/quick_start.md

 4. Click on `Create` button to create the device.

 ::: tip
-You suppose to install a valid trail or commercial license to select the plugin modules other than modbus-tcp.
-Only modbus-tcp is open source plugin module in the list.
+You suppose to install a valid trial or commercial license to be able selecting the pluggable modules other than modbus-tcp.
+Only modbus-tcp is an open source pluggable module in the list.
 :::

 ### Step 3 Manage southbound device node list